Multi-Lucentus/cs3113sp20-project1/README.md

 <b><u>Functions</b></u></br>
 <i>char* readline(int fd)</i></br>
 This function takes in a file descriptor, and then uses that file descriptor to read the file.
-The function reads the file until a newline character appears, and once it does, it returns the string before the newline character.
+The function reads the file until a newline character appears, and once it does, it returns the string before the newline character.</br></br>

+<i>char** split(char* string, char split)</i></br>
+This function takes in a string as the "char* string" parameter splits the string into an array of strings according to the "char split" parameter.
+The function then returns the array of strings.</br></br>